zalando/zalando.github.io/_posts/2019-05-09-How-We-Release-Code.md

 banner:
   image: connected.jpg
 ---
-> Zalando currently have over 200 open source projects on Github and each month there are approximately 2 new projects proposed for publishing as open source.
+> Zalando currently has over 200 open source projects on Github and each month there are approximately 2 new projects proposed for publishing as open source.
 > Over the years we've refined our release process to ensure that it is easy and transparent to publish projects as open source and that we keep
 > our maintainers accountable for the well-being of the projects which they oversee.